 Your credit score is a number that represents your risk to lenders.
 It's determined by the information in your credit report, including how much debt you have and whether or not you pay it back on time.
 Your credit score can impact what kind of interest rates are offered to you when borrowing money, as well as certain decisions made for government-related services such as renting an apartment or applying for a job.
 Understanding what impacts your credit score will help ensure that any mistakes made don't negatively affect future opportunities.

 In the United States, a credit score is one of the most important factors in determining your eligibility for loans.
-A person’s payment history makes up 35% of their total credit score and accounts for how reliable they are with paying back their debts on time.
+A person's payment history makes up 35% of their total credit score and accounts for how reliable they are with paying back their debts on time.
 If you have a low credit score this can affect your ability to get approved for certain loans or even be able to rent an apartment.
-In order to improve your credit score it is important that you pay off old debt, always make payments on time and don’t open new accounts too quickly.
-This will help show lenders that you are responsible about money management which will result in higher scores.
+In order to improve your credit score it is important that you pay off old debt, always make payments on time, and don't open new accounts too quickly.
+This will help show lenders that you are responsible for money management which will result in higher scores.

 Credit utilization is the amount of credit a person uses at any given time.
 With every purchase, people are using up their total available credit and when they do, it's called an account balance.
 The higher the ratio between your outstanding balances and your total credit limits on all of your accounts (credit utilization), the more likely you are to be turned down for new lines of credit or loans in general.
 Credit scores take into consideration how much debt you have relative to what you can afford to pay back, so if you're maxing out all of your available credit on a regular basis without having sufficient income flow to cover those payments then that could negatively impact your score as well as lead to serious consequences like bankruptcy or foreclosure.

 The name of having a variety of credit types can help your credit score.
 The tone is professional because this blog will be talking about different ways to improve your credit score.
 This may include things like paying off debt, getting loans, or even opening up new lines of credit.
-There are many different strategies that you can take in order to raise your credit score, as well as lower it if you have high risk factors with too much available credit.
+There are many different strategies that you can take in order to raise your credit score, as well as lower it if you have high-risk factors with too much available credit.

 A hard inquiry is a formal request for your credit report from an individual or organization.
-The term “hard” refers to the fact that this type of inquiry can lower your credit score, and it’s typically not easy to get one removed from your credit report.
-It takes time for inquiries to leave you’re credit history – but don’t worry, there are ways around it.
-In this blog post, we’ll cover what a hard inquiry is, how they affect you and why they may be necessary in some cases.
+The term "hard" refers to the fact that this type of inquiry can lower your credit score, and it's typically not easy to get one removed from your credit report.
+It takes time for inquiries to leave your credit history - but don't worry, there are ways around it.
+In this blog post, we'll cover what a hard inquiry is, how they affect you and why it may be necessary in some cases.